DreamTechie/Graph-algorithm/GRAPH_README.md

 Limitations
 -----------

-        - Graph should be in the following formats in the file
+        - Graph input should be in the following formats in the test text file
         - 5 - no of nodes
             1,3
             2,3
-            4,1 - no line break after this line, i.e. this should be the last line of the file
+            4,1 - no line break after is permitted, i.e. this should be the last line of the file Individual nodes are not allowed in the file such as 3
+            4
+            etc
-        - While reading from file, it will create a dictionary of adjacency matrix(graph) of size equal to no of nodes
+        - While reading from file, a dictionary of adjacency matrix(graph) of size equal to no of nodes is created.
+It is               bound to the problem statement
-        - While reading from file, file name should be supplied in following way "python graph.py file_name" #important
-            - If file name not submitted while running the program and if option 1 (i.e. 1 - input from file) selected, then program will exit with following message.
-            "File name not submitted"
-        - Program is tested for limited no of test cases and may contain some bugs and logical syntax error, forgive me !!!
+        - Program is tested for limited no of test cases and may contain some bugs as well as some logical syntax error.
+        - Merging and code refactoring will be done at some time in future
+        - Proper error handling is not carried out